 Times, manners, customs!
 Innovations spied! . . .

 His impressive scholarly output meant that he spent much of his time reading and writing.
 It would be wrong, however, to suppose that Selden isolated himself in an ivory tower.
-Quite the reverse in fact—Selden played such an active part in the constitutional power struggles of the day that he wound up imprisoned in another tower altogether twice, the Tower of London.
+Quite the reverse in fact—Selden played such an active part in the constitutional power struggles of the day that he wound up imprisoned twice in another tower altogether, the Tower of London.
 Ironically, toward the end of his life, Selden's scholarship was held in such high esteem that Parliament appointed him keeper of the records in the Tower.

 Selden lived through one of the most tumultuous periods of English history.
 Born midway through the reign of Elizabeth I, often regarded as England’s golden age, Selden rose to prominence during the more contentious rules of the early Stuarts, James I and his son Charles I. Selden survived the Civil War that began with the execution of Charles I, through the interregnum, dying just a few years before the Restoration under Charles II in 1660.
 In spite of the vicissitudes of his own era, Selden’s reputation as a legal scholar has endured.
 Today, his work continues to offer insight into the development of the law while his personal example as a lawyer and scholar continues to inspire.